 Manage PR campaigns, media launches and multi-platform projects from concept to completion: establish goals and timelines, figure out logistics, anticipate and solve problems, work directly with departments and facilitate collaboration between teams, and create play-books for all to follow.

 A few kind words from my bosses:

-“Full of ideas,” “takes charge,” “technologically modern and journalistically grounded,” “extraordinarily hardworking, smart and thoughtful,” “easy to work with,” “ability to turn every obstacle on its head,” “indefatigable,” “content stimulator” and “infectious enthusiasm.”
+“Full of ideas,” “takes charge,” “extraordinarily hard working, smart and thoughtful,” “ability to turn every obstacle on its head,” “indefatigable,” “ambitious, but also kind,” “technologically modern and journalistically grounded,” “infectious enthusiasm.”

 “Public relations for a creative company is a unique form of storytelling, a synthesis of vision, facts and meaning.
 Alexandra is a gifted storyteller with a deep passion for visual entertainment, whether it’s produced for the internet or TV, and the cultural impact it can make.
 I couldn’t think of a better partner in building our admittedly unusual and diverse company.”

 — Wolfgang Hammer